cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-7_learning-from-failure.md

 :::

 Who you talk to is as important as, if not more important than, what you ask.
 A perfectly executed interview with the wrong participant is worse than a poorly executed interview with the right participant, because it creates the illusion of valid data.
 This leads teams to build the wrong product with confidence.
 Recruitment is not a corner that can be cut.
 Rigorous, careful screening to ensure that participants truly represent the target audience is the bedrock of credible user research.

+## Key Takeaways

+* **Observe Behavior, Not Just Words:** When a user struggles to articulate their process, ask them to "show you, don't tell you."
+Observing their actual workflow often reveals insights they could never verbalize.
+* **Actively Fight Confirmation Bias:** The goal of research is to find out *if* you are right, not to *prove* you are right.
+Actively seek disconfirming evidence and be willing to let the data kill your darlings.
+* **Recruitment is Foundational:** Talking to the wrong people guarantees you will get the wrong answers.
+The quality of your insights is capped by the quality of your participants.
+Never cut corners on screening.
+* **Leading Questions Create False Positives:** Asking questions that suggest a desired answer will get you polite agreement, not the truth.
+This creates a false sense of validation that leads directly to product failure.
+* **"Good Enough" is Your Real Competitor:** Often, the biggest reason users don't adopt a new solution is that their existing, messy workaround (like a complex spreadsheet) is "good enough."
+Your solution must be demonstrably better to overcome their inertia.

+## Remember This Even If You Forget Everything Else

+The most expensive mistakes are made when research is used to prove an idea is right, rather than to find out *if* it's right.
+Your job is not to be a salesperson for your ideas; it's to be a detective for the truth.
+Learn to love being wrong in a user interview; it's the cheapest and fastest way to learn what you need to build to be right in the market.